 The significance of the decreasing image log-slope can be appreciated by realizing that the exposure latitude of a feature is directly proportional to the image log-slope at the feature edge.
-A 20% reduction in image-log slope will translate into at least a 20% reduction in exposure latitude for the feature [4].
+A 20% reduction in image-log slope will translate into at least a 20% reduction in exposure latitude for the feature [5].
 In fact, almost any process latitude related to feature edge position will be directly proportional to the image log-slope.
 Figure 4 illustrates how a 25% reduction in image log-slope (ILS) affects develop time latitude, the sensitivity of the feature edge position to changes in develop time.

 Although an aerial image threshold value of 0.3 is commonly used to estimate the edge position of an aerial image in optical lithography, raster scan imaging can be made simpler (in terms of data biasing, for example) by using a 0.5 threshold value.
-From a resist processing perspective, this is equivalent to lowering the exposure dose and increasing the development time to compensate.
+From a resist processing perspective, this is equivalent to lowering the exposure dose.
 Figure 5 compares the resulting edge placement calibration curves for the 50nm physical address grid using image thresholds of 0.3 and 0.5.
-As Rieger pointed out [1], the 0.5 image threshold leads to the most linear edge placement response.
+As Rieger pointed out [2], the 0.5 image threshold leads to the most linear edge placement response.
 However, this higher image threshold value produces an edge with a much lower image log-slope (about 30% less than the 0.3 threshold case), as seen in Figure 6.
 Thus, the reduction in image quality with graybeam level will be even more noticeable using the higher image threshold (lower exposure dose) process.
+More importantly, the change in the shape and magnitude of the edge position-to-graylevel calibration curve with image threshold value indicates that this calibration curve is process dependent.